-config>router>bgp

-config>router>bgp>group
+config>router>bgp config>router>bgp>group

-config>router>bgp>group>neighbor

-This command configures the minimum interval, in seconds, at which a path attribute, originated by the local router, can be advertised to a peer.
+This command configures the minimum interval at which a path attribute, originated by the local router, can be advertised to a peer.

-This configuration parameter can be set at three levels: global level (applies to all peers), group level (applies to all peers in peer-group) or neighbor level (only applies to specified peer).
+This command can be set at three levels: global level (applies to all peers), group level (applies to all peers in peer-group), or neighbor level (only applies to specified peer).
 The most specific value is used.

-The no form of this command used at the global level reverts to default.
+The no form of this command used at the global level reverts to the default value.